"THIS IS AN

 - There will be an increase in demand for Home Health Aides and Health Care Careers to reflect the increase in the aging population.

-- The median annual wage of a Home Health Aide was $20,560 in 2010.
-No High School Diploma Necessary.
+- The median annual wage of a Home Health Aide was $21,920 in 2015.
+No High School Diploma Necessary for most states.

 - A Free Home Health Aide Training Program averages about two months and some offer union memberships with benefits.